rjellis/pijp-dti/README.md

 Creates an average b0 volume and rigidly registers all the diffusion directions to the average b0 volume.
 The b-vectors are updated to reflect the orientation changes due to registration.
-The registered image is saved as a compressed Nifti and updated b-vectors are saved as a numpy file (.npy).
+The average volume and the registered image are saved as a compressed Niftis and updated b-vectors are saved as a numpy file (.npy).

-The average b0 image is created by rigidly registering all of the found b0 directions to the first found b0 direction and averaging the voxel intensities.
+The average b0 volume is created by rigidly registering all of the found b0 directions to the first found b0 direction and averaging the voxel intensities.

+## 4. Mask

+**Skull Strip the b0 volume**

+Masks the average b0 volume using median Otsu thresholding.

+## 5. ApplyMask

+**Applies the generated or edited b0 mask to the DWI**

-## 4. TensorFit
+## 6. TensorFit

 **Fit the diffusion tensor model**